remi-daigle/Dal-Intertidal-2014/README.md

 3. You can make changes to the files locally (on your computer) as you normally would, the GitHub app will keep track of the changes you've made.

-4. Once you're ready to share your changes with your classmates, "commit" your changes with the Github app (try to give a useful description of the changes you've made) and others will then be able to sync your changes to their local files
+4. Once you're ready to share your changes with your classmates, "commit" and "sync" your changes with the Github app (try to give a useful description of the changes you've made) and others will then be able to sync your changes to their local files